BurnsD/weather-dashboard/README.md

 # Weather Dashboard

-## An application that will allow for you to search multiple cities and obtain current weather information, along with a five day forecast
+An application that will allow for you to search multiple cities and obtain current weather information, along with a five day forecast.
+Designed using Bootstrap

 ## Screen Shot of Application
 ![Screenshot](./assets/images/dashboard.png)